fthomas/refined/README.md

 it in the Gitter channel and we'll add a link to it here.

 * [argonaut-shapeless](https://github.com/alexarchambault/argonaut-shapeless) -
-  provides a argonaut-refined module supporting (de)serialization of refined types from and to JSON
+  provides the argonaut-refined module for (de)serialization of refined types from and to JSON
 * Your project here :-)

 ## Related projects